 Chang graduated Phi Beta Kappa from Stanford University where she received her bachelor's degree.
 She earned a law degree with distinction from Stanford Law School and has two masters degrees, one in media law from Oxford University where she was a Fulbright Scholar and one in journalism from Columbia University.

 She also served as a law clerk on the United States Court of Appeals for the 9th Circuit in the chambers of Judge John T. Noonan, Jr.

 Chang was a Kroc fellow at NPR from 2008 to 2009.
 She has also been a reporter and producer for NPR member station KQED in San Francisco.

 Chang grew up in the San Francisco Bay Area.

-All American Speakers is a speakers bureau and booking agency providing information on booking Ailsa Chang for speaking engagements, personal appearances and corporate events.
-Contact an All American Speakers Bureau booking agent for more information on Ailsa Chang speaking fees, availability, speech topics and cost to hire for your next event.
+All American Speakers Bureau is a full-service talent booking agency providing information on booking Ailsa Chang for speaking engagements, personal appearances and corporate events.
+Contact an All American Speakers Bureau booking agent for more information on Ailsa Chang speaking fees, availability, speech topics and cost to hire for your next live or virtual event.